conestack/webresource/README.rst

 - Manage dependencies between resources.
 - Grouping of resources.
 - Conditional delivery of resources.
-- Develoment and a production mode.
+- Development and a production mode.

 Contributors